Scripting with Kotlin

 Scripting with JBang

-JBang is a multipurpose tool designed for working with self-contained files for JVM languages (Java, Kotlin, etc.).
-In addition to scripting, jars may be generated, executed, and scripts may be shared in a streamlined way.
-For more details on JBang features aside from scripting, refer to my blog post about JBang, my talk at Devoxx UK, and the official website.
+JBang is a multipurpose tool centered around using self-contained files for JVM languages (Java, Kotlin, etc.).
+In addition to scripting, jars can be generated, executed, and scripts can be shared in a streamlined way.
+For more details on JBang features aside from scripting, see the blog post about JBang, a talk at Devoxx UK, and the official website.
 This section focuses on the scripting features of JBang.

-The following commands demonstrate how JBang may be used to create and run a Kotlin script:
+The following commands showcase how to use JBang to create and run a Kotlin script:

 jbang init -t hello.kt hello-jbang.kt